 Get ready for your trip

 Visit this site or your college’s passport office (if it has one) to register for a passport.
-You’ll probably be responsible for covering the cost of your passport.
 If you already have one, make sure it’s up-to-date.
 You’ll also need a visa, so figure out the requirements for the country you’re visiting.
 These can take a few months to arrive, so plan ahead.

 Research customs and cultures of the country you’re visiting so you can more easily fit in and know what to expect when arriving.